-Where We Stayed on Utila:
+Where We Stayed When Diving

 Chez Milady — Milday runs a one-woman operation at her quiet guesthouse and apartments on Utila.
-We stayed in a small room with her, complete with A/C. The price and Milady’s kindess and generosity can’t be beat, though be prepared: electricity is not included in the price and can be pricey.
-Chez Milady is set in the jungle about a 15 minute walk from town, so be prepared for the occasional critter visitor as well.
+We stayed in a small room with her, complete with A/C. The price and Milady’s kindness and generosity can’t be beat, though be prepared: electricity is not included in the price and can be pricey.
+Chez Milady is set in the jungle about a 15-minute walk from town, so be prepared for the occasional critter visitor as well.
 We would definitely head back to Milady’s if we go to Utila again.

 Nirvana Guesthouse — Located right in the heart of Mae Head, we loved this guesthouse!
-It was only a short walk from the pier, reasonably priced, clean, and the owner was very accomodating.
+It was only a short walk from the pier, reasonably priced, clean, and the owner was very accommodating.
 We would be happy to stay here again–in fact, the only reason we moved guesthouses was because they were fully booked and we couldn’t extend our stay any further.

-Jom Thong Guesthouse — We didn’t move far: this guesthouse is just a five minute walk from Nirvana Guesthouse.
+Jom Thong Guesthouse — We didn’t move far: this guesthouse is just a five-minute walk from Nirvana Guesthouse.
 It is located even closer to the pier and the dive shop we were using.
 We walked to Sairee Beach in about 15 minutes from here.
 The room was slightly smaller, though just as clean, as Nirvana–but the real prize was the view of the water out the window.
 We wouldn’t hesitate to go back here, either!